ericdequ/Sports/data/blog/Football/C/engaging_linebackers_moving_to_the_second_level.md

 # Engaging Linebackers: Moving to the Second Level

 Mastering the art of engaging linebackers at the second level is crucial for an offensive line's success, whether it’s clearing paths in the run game or providing protective pockets in the pass game.
-Here, we'll blend player insights and coaching strategies to unveil the techniques and mindset required to dominate this aspect of football.
+Here, well blend player insights and coaching strategies to unveil the techniques and mindset required to dominate this aspect of football.

 ## Understanding Second Level Engagement